New York meetings open to avert Palestinian crisis

 The Quartet has for months been trying to put together guidelines for future peace talks, but so far without being able to agree on key details.

-Blair told the ABC Television program This Week a proposed statement would set out "where we want to go on issues like borders ...
+Blair said the proposed framework sets out "where we want to go on issues like borders ...
 And I think what's going to be really important is also to give some sense of a timeframe, a timeline, if you like, for a successful negotiation."

 The last round of the U.S.-backed talks between Abbas and Israeli Prime Minister Benjamin Netanyahu collapsed nearly a year ago.
 The Palestinians pulled out after Israel declined to extend a partial moratorium on settlement building in the West Bank on land the Palestinians want for their state.